ybarsami/searchAndCrypt/README.md

 |   12   | some     | {4,5}     |
 |   13   | the      | {2,5}     |

-If the user wants to retrieve the documents which contain the word ``old'', it is thus straightforward: the index directly tells that those are documents number 3 and 6.
+If the user wants to retrieve the documents which contain the word "old", it is thus straightforward: the index directly tells that those are documents number 3 and 6.

 Now, what happens if the user wants to retrieve documents which contains multiple words?
 The library will get the sets of documents which contain each of those words, and intersect them.
-For example, if the user wants to retrieve the documents which contain both ``some'' and ``the'', the index tells that those documents are in the intersection between {4, 5} and {2, 5} which is the set {5}.
+For example, if the user wants to retrieve the documents which contain both "some" and "the", the index tells that those documents are in the intersection between {4, 5} and {2, 5} which is the set {5}.
 Only the document number 5 contains those 2 words.
-If the user wants to retrieve the documents which contain both ``cold'' and ``days'', the index tells us that those documents are the intersection between {1, 4} and {3, 6} which is the empty set.
+If the user wants to retrieve the documents which contain both "cold" and "days", the index tells us that those documents are the intersection between {1, 4} and {3, 6} which is the empty set.
 No document contains those 2 words.

-[^1]: I. H. Witten, A. Moffat, and T. C. Bell. ``Managing Gigabytes''.
+[^1]: I. H. Witten, A. Moffat, and T. C. Bell.
+"Managing Gigabytes".
 Morgan Kaufmann Publishing, San Francisco, 1999. https://people.eng.unimelb.edu.au/ammoffat/mg/